puli/docs.puli.io/repository/working-with-resources.rst

 Resources support the method :method:`Puli\\Repository\\Api\\Resource\\Resource::getMetadata` which returns a :class:`Puli\\Repository\\Api\\Resource\\ResourceMetadata` instance.
-This interface gives access to various metadata of a resource.
+This interface gives access to additional data about a resource.
 For example, you can use :method:`Puli\\Repository\\Api\\Resource\\ResourceMetadata::getModificationTime` to access the UNIX timestamp of the resource's last modification.
 This is useful for caching: